noscripter/dbushell.com/src/data/blog/2017/2017-02-react-as-a-static-site-generator.md

 title: 'React as a Static Site Generator'
 ---

-Last year I [redesigned my brand](/2016/02/29/a-bit-of-a-new-look/).
 Two years ago I converted my website from WordPress to a [static build process](/2015/05/11/wordpress-to-metalsmith/).
-It has served me well but my final process was rather convoluted.
+It has served me well but the final process was rather messy.
 Hacks and plumbing to get Metalsmith plugins working _my way_ didn't helped.

 Time for a new project!

-**Abstract**: rebuild my website using React as the renderer for a bespoke static site generator.
+**Abstract**: rebuild my website using [React](https://facebook.github.io/react/) as the template engine for a bespoke static site generator.
 Learn more Node and ES6 along the way.

 **Rationale**: because I can.